grafana/beyla/docs/sources/config/index.md

 YAML configuration, each component has its own first-level section.

 The architecture below shows the different components of the eBPF auto-instrumentation tool.
-Dashed boxes can be enabled and disabled according to the configuration.
+The dashed boxes in the diagram below can be enabled and disabled according to the configuration.

 ![](img/architecture.png)